A dynamically-typed multi-paradigm interpreted programming language.

 For Windows machines you need to have ports of everything listed

-above installed and added to PATH
+above installed and added to PATH (MSYS2 ports are recommended).

 Build interpreter & CLI: